-• Kafka 1.4.0 is distributed as a package as well as a parcel.
-See Cloudera Distribution of Apache Kafka Version and Packaging Information on page 11.
+Cloudera Distribution of Apache Kafka 1.4.0 is distributed as a package as well as a parcel.
+See Cloudera Distribution of Apache Kafka Version and Packaging Information on page 20.

-• RHEL 7.1
+RHEL 7.1

 Kafka 1.3.2 supports RHEL 7.1.
-See Supported Operating Systems on page 7
+See Supported Operating Systems on page 12

-• Metrics Reporter
+Metrics Reporter

 Cloudera Manager now displays Kafka metrics.
 Use the values to identify current performance issues and plan enhancements to handle anticipated changes in workload.
-See Metrics on page 29.
+See Reviewing and Responding to Changes in Kafka Metrics on page 46.